Brian Laundrie tried deceiving police with text messages after Gabby Petito’s death, FBI says - NewsBreak

 After an extensive month-long search at the park where he told his parents he went hiking, the FBI announced they located what appeared to be Laundrie’s remains and personal belongings , including the notebook with the written confession.

-The Sarasota County Medical examiner confirmed the remains belonged to Laundrie and said he died by self-inflicted gunshot.Oscar-winning actress Regina King’s son dies at 26: ‘Such a bright light’
+The Sarasota County Medical examiner confirmed the remains belonged to Laundrie and said he died by self-inflicted gunshot.School ‘satan clubs’ causing controversy

 As the FBI closes this high-profile case, agents revealed they also found a revolver near Laundrie’s remains.